 2. Wash and change the linen.
 You don't have to buy new doona covers etc but maybe you have a spare one in the linen cupboard to change to.
 Talk to your little one about how they are feeling at night.
 Tell them you are going to put some new, happy "sleepy sheets" on the bed.
 When you're in the laundry ready to wash, let your child put in the "happy powder" (laundry detergent) and some "sleepy juice" (fabric softener) and a few drops of "dream drops" (lavender oil).
 There's nothing like fresh linen to get you cosy at night.

 3. Sleep consultants believe using "white noise" (any low frequency, consistent sound) for all ages from birth through to late childhood is the most practical and effective sleep aid.
 Studies around the world confirm that children sleep better with background noise.
-It will lessen the liklihood of your child hearing wind and trees and outside, which can cause alarm.
+It will lessen the liklihood of your child hearing wind and trees and outside, which can cause alarm and start nightmares.
 Children are less likely to hear creaks and bangs and drips inside the house.
 Compact white noise machines are set and forget - they play all night long, and can help your little one drift to sleep, and stay asleep.
 The Homedics Sound Spa is the most popular machine in our store.

 4. A warm colour night light (red, orange, pink) will create a soothing ambience for your little one to reduce their fear of the dark.
 Cool colour lights are not recommended (blue, green, white) as they can interrupt the production of melatonin.
 Melatonin is responsible for helping us fall asleep, stay asleep, and a host of related health and immune functions.
 The Aroma Bloom Vaporiser (available in our store) has a built in soft glow night light and the Homedics Sound Spa Lullaby (available in our store) has dual 'white noise' and night light functions (the light has rotating pictures that project onto the ceiling).
-Himalayan Salt Lamps are a warm, ambient colour and also release negative ions as your little one sleeps.
+Himalayan Salt Lamps are a warm, ambient colour and also release negative ions as your toddler sleeps.
 A small hand held torch can also be great for tactile children and lets them feel in control of the light.

 6. Diffusing organic essential oils (available in our store) through a cool mist vaporiser creates a purified mist that is easily breathed and absorbed.
 The Aroma Bloom Cool Mist Vaporiser runs for over 15 hours on intermittent mist and humidfies the air, releasing negative ions into the environment.
 A few drops of Child Calming Remedy Organic Essential Oil (sweet orange, lavender, mandarin, Roman chamomile) will calm and soothe your little one.
 This vaporiser also has a built in night light.